emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watch parties. ❌

 ***
-## FireFlix
-### Score: 6/20
-1. Has movies and TV, but no anime, 1080p, adjustable quality, or subtitles. ❌
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does not have episode auto-next. ❌
-1. Sites UI is decent but has for for improvement. 🟡
-1. Site has continue watching, but it cannot be synced across devices. 🟡
-1. Site has some sorting options, but more content discoverability options would be nice. 🟡
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
 ## BrocoFlix
 ### Score: 5/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️